Graduate degrees are either professional or research degrees earned at the doctoral or master’s level.

 The Master’s Degree

-NOTE: In deciding upon a degree program, take into account that courses in a master’s degree program are not always accepted by a doctoral program at another institution.
-You may need to more or less start over again or at least supplement your master’s course work.
+In deciding on a degree program, take into account that courses in a master’s degree program are not always accepted by a doctoral program at another institution.